nrasix/unity-gradient-rect/README.md

 - [GradientTexture](Runtime/GradientTexture.cs): texture with configurable UV, tinted with Gradient colors.
 - [GradientImage](Runtime/GradientImage.cs): sprite tinted with Gradient colors.
   UVs are automatically fetched from sprite data.
-  Only simple filling is supported, no slicing nor tiling.
+  Only simple filling and slicing is supported, not tiling.